-If you notice the seal between your breasts and flange isn’t quite solid and there is a loss of suction, try wiping down the parts and starting again.
+If you notice the seal between your breasts and flange isn’t quite solid and there is a loss of suction, try wiping down the insides of the flanges and start again.

 I had to regularly do this throughout my entire pumping sessions.
 It’s a super simple task that can have a big impact!

-My pumping course (free when you purchase any course from this site) has a complete guide with printables on how to properly clean and care for all of your pumping parts and equipment.
+My pumping course (free when you purchase any course from this list) has a complete guide with printables on how to properly clean and care for all of your pumping parts and equipment.

-This information is so nice to know without having to scourer the whole internet looking for it or doing it wrong and leaving room for potential dangers!
+This information is so nice to know without having to scourer the whole internet looking for it or doing it wrong and leaving room for common, but potentially dangers pumping mistakes!